SKrotkih/YTLiveStreaming/README.md

 11-11-2016

 Changes history:
+14-06-2022
+ - update Google Sign-In according actual framework version 18-05-2021
+- added SwuftUI based content view for the YouTube video player 04-05-2021
+- added youtube-ios-player-helper as an video player
+- added Xcode unit test
+ 15-03-2021
+- added Swiftlint
+- fixed Swiftlint warnings
+- Sample app was renamed to LiveEvents
 29-04-2020
  -  build 0.2.17
  - Sample app was redesigned
- -  GoogleSignIn (used in the Sample app): up to 5.0.2 15-03-2021
+ -  GoogleSignIn (used in the Sample app): up to 5.0.2
-- added Swiftlint
-- fixed Swiftlint warnings
-- Sample app was renamed to LiveEvents
-04-05-2021
-- added youtube-ios-player-helper as an video player
-- added Xcode unit test
-18-05-2021
-- added SwuftUI based content view for the YouTube video player